Experience the Incomparable Virunga Region

-VIRUNGA.net is your guide to the greater Virunga Region.
-Plan your safari to the Virungas with extensive information on things to see, adventure activities, making reservations for gorilla permits, gorilla tours, hotels and safari lodging.
-We offer extensive information on each park, best time to go, maps, guides, travel tips and much more.
+Plan your safari to the Virungas with extensive information on booking gorilla permits, planning gorilla tours, booking hotels and safari lodges in the Virunga Mountains.
+We offer extensive information on visiting the Virunga including best time to go, maps, guides, travel tips and much more.
 Whether you are a seasoned traveller or a first time visitor, you are in exactly the right place.

 The aim of the Virunga guide is to Inform, Inspire, Excite and Equip you as you plan your next big adventure to the Virunga Region.
 Whether you are looking to mountain gorilla trekking, volcano hiking or any other adventure, our resourceful information will help you in planning a memorable safari!